 If a surgeon happens to be having a bad day, or happens to harbor a prejudice against a particular kind of person, or is jealous, or angry, or libidinous, or experiencing any of the other passions or fatigues common for humans, liability limitations reduce normal inhibitions against becoming inattentive or acting out when the patients are from a certain class of people - people without large incomes to lose.

 A bank president can expect more careful attention than a waitress.
 A bank president would be less likely to be ignored, or to become the victim of a exploitation or worse, and his wife less likely to get groped than someone perceived to have less ability to respond afterwards.
-Witness Dr. James Burt's choosing victims who would be relatively powerless to respond, even before the passing of the liability limitations laws existing today.
-Liability limitations create a group of people who have been disempowered from responding and thus have become targets for everything from inattention to violence.
+Witness Dr. James Burt's choosing victims who would be relatively powerless to respond, even before the passing of the liability limitation laws existing today.
+Liability limitations create a group of people who have been dis-empowered from responding and thus have become targets for everything from inattention to violence.

 Protect the Patients

 Patients should be as protected as physicians.
-If liability limitations protect physicians even when they commit violent offenses against patients, liability limitations should protect patients who speak about those offenses.
+If liability limitations protect physicians even when they commit violent offenses against patients, liability limitations should protect the patients who speak about those offenses.
 If there is to be a public discussion about patient safety, first it must be safe for patients to speak.

 If you are a lawyer who thinks this is confusing civil and criminal law, click here.
 You are thinking about the letter of the law and now how it plays out in real life.

 4.1% of sentinel events in medicine are